Great Divide Mountain Bike Route 2021

 - Whole Foods in Frisco, CO

-- The community pool in Silver City, NM
+- The community swimming pool in Silver City, NM

 - Taking mid-day siestas with Brad in New Mexico because it was so dang hot

 - Staying at the Mariott in Breckenridge with Emily, Eric, and Mike because the hostel was sketchy.
-The best free breakfast ever.
+Best free breakfast ever.